uboslinux/ubos-website/content/quickstart.md

 [Installation section](/docs/users/installation.html) in the UBOS user documentation.
 It also describes how to run UBOS in a Linux container.

-## Then: Create a website that runs one or more Apps
+## Then: create a website that runs one or more Apps

 Once logged in, create a website that runs one or more apps: